digicademy/cobj_xpath/Documentation/Tutorials/TransformDisplayAnExternalRssFeed/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is quite common to display content from an external XML feed.
-There are many good extensions in TER that cater for this need.
-Most of the time they take the approach to import the external source into the TYPO3 database (for example into tt\_news which is then used for record display).
-When you just want to retrieve, parse, format and display a feed the XPATH content object can step in as "TypoScript only" solution.
+There are many good extensions in TER for this.
+Most of them take the approach to import the external source into the TYPO3 database.
+The XPATH content object can serve as "TypoScript only" solution.

 Say we want to display the official TYPO3 newsfeed from http://news.typo3.org/rss.xml on our website.
 Using the XPATH object,